vorth/vzome-sharing/_posts/2022-04-17-apple-orange-purple-snub-dodec-21-45-46.md

 I discovered them while exploring the
 [icosahedral orbits in Observable](https://observablehq.com/@vorth/orbits-of-icosahedral-symmetry).
-Orbit cylinders in that visualization turn out to be excellent predictors of snub dodecahedra constructible with vZome orbits, such as these two.
+Orbit cylinders in that visualization turn out to be excellent predictors of snub dodecahedra constructible with vZome orbits, such as these three.

 <vzome-viewer style="width: 100%; height: 65vh;"
        src="https://vorth.github.io/vzome-sharing/2022/04/17/21-45-46-apple-orange-purple-snub-dodec/apple-orange-purple-snub-dodec.vZome" >